amosbatto/plurios-languages/README.md

 plurios-languages is a project to translate the [PluriOS](https://plurios.openit.dev) Linux distribution into native languages of Bolivia.
-PluriOS is based on [Ubuntu Cinnamon Remix](https://ubuntucinnamon.org/) 20.04 LTS “Focal Fossa”, but we hope that plurios-languages can be packaged, so it can be installed in other distros which offer the Cinnamon interface.
+PluriOS is based on [Ubuntu Cinnamon Remix](https://ubuntucinnamon.org/) 20.04 LTS “Focal Fossa”, but we hope that plurios-languages can be packaged for other distros which offer the Cinnamon interface.

 ## The challenge
 To fully localize Linux in another language requires translating over million words.
 LibreOffice alone contains roughly 300,000 words.
-OpenIT offered us a small fund to translate PluriOS's Cinnamon interface and main menu into Aymara, Quechua and Guarani, but that only consists of roughly 11,000 words for each language.
+[OpenIT](https://openit.com.bo/) offered us a small fund to translate PluriOS's Cinnamon interface and main menu into Aymara, Quechua and Guarani, but that only consists of roughly 11,000 words for each language.

-If we switch the system language to Aymara, Quechua or Guarani, we will have a problem, because the rest of the software the system won't have a translation, so it will default to English, which is a language which very few speakers of Bolivian native languages know.
+If we switch the system language to Aymara, Quechua or Guarani, we will have a problem, because the rest of the software in the system won't have a translation, so it will default to English, which is a language that very few speakers of Bolivian native languages know.

 Another problem is that these languages often don't have locale files.
 For example,